txddra/riffy/README.md

 - Inches to feet
 - Feet to inches

-and our newest feature :
+and our newest feature(s) :
 - Miles to Kilometers!

+&
+- Kilometers to Centimeters!

 *In the same amount of time that it would probably take to do a google search, but hey, we're already here :D*